 Three (3) graded credit hours are awarded for satisfactory completion of the weekly afternoon seminar, which focuses on the roles of experts and advocates in addressing and solving major domestic and global policy problems.

 Six (6) Pass/Fail credit hours are awarded for the successful completion of an internship program at a domestic or international affairs agency and organization.
 Students are expected to work four days per week following a program of work directed by a senior mentor at the host agency or organization.
 Students who are able to use the internships to fulfill major or minor requirements may elect to receive a grade for three of the six credit hours.

-Students live in a townhouse or apartments in Washington DC.
+Students live in apartments in Washington DC.
 All townhouses or apartments are located in close proximity to metro stations.
-The townhouses or apartments are fully furnished and include on-site laundry facilities, cable TV, and wireless internet access.
-Students share a room in a townhouse or apartment building with multiple suites.
+The apartments are fully furnished and include on-site laundry facilities, cable TV, and wireless internet access.
+Students share a room in an apartment building with multiple suites.

 Students may apply online for this program through the Study Abroad Office.

 Please click here for information on the Burch Field Research Seminar External Advisory Board.

 Dr. Daniel P. Gitterman

 Thomas Willis Lambeth Distinguished Chair in Public Policy